The name of the Association shall be the Western Australian School of Mines Alumni Inc. abbreviated to WASMA.

 3.2 The property and income of WASMA shall be applied solely towards the promotion of the objects or purposes of WASMA and no part of that property or income may be paid or otherwise distributed, directly or indirectly, to members of WASMA, except in good faith in the promotion of those objects or purposes.

-4.1 The control and management of WASMA shall be vested in a Council, all members of which shall be financial members of WASMA having obtained their respective qualification from the Kalgoorlie campus, except for the Chief Operating Officer, who may or may not be a graduate of WASM
+4.1 The control and management of WASMA shall be vested in a Council, all members of which shall be financial members of WASMA having obtained their respective qualification from the Kalgoorlie campus, except for the Executive Officer, who may or may not be a graduate of WASM

 4.2 The Council shall consist of:

-f) The Chief Operating Officer (COO), who shall also act as Secretary to the Council;
+g) The Executive Officer (EO), who shall also act as Secretary to the Council;

 4.3 The Council at its discretion may co-opt up to three additional financial members.

-4.4 The COO shall be appointed by the elected Council members and shall be remunerated from WASMA’s operating funds in a manner agreed by the Council.
-If a person who is chosen by the Council to be the COO is already a Member of the Association then such membership must be relinquished prior to that person accepting the role of COO.
+4.4 The EO shall be appointed by the elected Council members and shall be remunerated from WASMA’s operating funds in a manner agreed by the Council.
+If a person who is chosen by the Council to be the EO is already a Member of the Association then such membership must be relinquished prior to that person accepting the role of EO.

-4.6 The Chairman of the Council is the only person who may speak publicly on matters outside the meeting, unless others are authorised by the Chairman to do so.
+4.6 The Chair and President of the Council are the only people who may speak publicly on matters outside the meeting, unless others are authorised by the Chair or President to do so.

-5.1 The President shall be the Chairman of Council.
-In the absence of the President, or if the President is unwilling to act, the Vice President shall be Chairman or failing the Vice President, the members present shall elect one of their number to be Chairman for the meeting.
+5.1 The Chair shall preside as chairperson of Council meetings.
+In the absence of the Chair, or if the Chair is unwilling to act, the President shall be chairperson or failing the President, the members present shall elect one of their number to be chairperson for the meeting.

-5.2 At any meeting of the Council, each Council member present shall be entitled to one vote, except for the COO, who does not have a vote at Council meetings.
+5.2 At any meeting of the Council, each Council member present shall be entitled to one vote, except for the EO, who does not have a vote at Council meetings.

-5.3 The Chairman shall be permitted to exercise a casting vote.
+5.3 The Chair shall be permitted to exercise a casting vote.

 Resolutions considered by Council at virtual meetings or by exchange of emails shall be formally recorded as such in the Minutes of the next Council meeting.